- To disable Recall on Windows 11, open Settings > Privacy & security > Recall & snapshots and turn off the “Save snapshots” toggle switch.

 reg delete "HKLM\SOFTWARE\Policies\Microsoft\Windows\WindowsAI" /f

-After running each of the commands, you’ll have to restart the computer to apply the changes.
+After running each command, you’ll need to restart the computer to complete applying the changes.

 Disable Recall using the Group Policy Editor on Windows 11